1. Home

 No. Not at all.
 High-pressure water is among the biggest enemies of your solar equipment.

-First, high-speed moisture can quickly force its way through the seals around the frames and get into vulnerable technology.
-These water leakages can promote corrosion of the fine wires, which leads to the failure of the solar panel and its photovoltaic cells.
+First, high-speed water can quickly force its way through the seals around the frames and you don't want water inside you solar panels.
+That water can promote corrosion of the fine wires, which leads to the failure of the solar panel and its photovoltaic cells.

 Also, the glass surface can break under high water pressure.
 We hear you asking, "Why then don't we see damage resulting from continuous rainfall pounding on the glass?"
 That’s because panels are designed to resist hours of heavy rain falling across a wide surface area.
 But washing the panels with high pressure directs a focused beam of water in a highly concentrated spot, which creates an increased chance of stressed areas that can crack.